Lauren Witzke: COVID-19

-Witzke has said that COVID-19 is "satanic" and that COVID-19 vaccine is a "satanic plot" to cause "mass death".
+Witzke has said that COVID-19 is "satanic" and that COVID-19 vaccine is a "satanic plot" to cause "mass death."
+In 2022, she co-produced the film Died Suddenly, which promotes false claims about COVID-19 vaccines and Great Reset conspiracy theories.

+Flat Earth

+Witzke has described herself as a "flat Earther."

 Immigration

-Witzke has supported a complete ban on all immigration to the United States for ten years.
-She has also stated that "nationalist populism is the future".
+Witzke has supported a complete ban on all immigration to the United States for 10 years.
+She has also stated that "nationalist populism is the future."

-LGBT people
+LGBTQ people

-In March 2021, Witzke responded to a tweet from Richard Grenell about a trans woman who had attended CPAC by claiming that transgender people are "mentally ill" and "demonic".
+In March 2021, Witzke responded to a tweet from Richard Grenell about a trans woman who had attended CPAC by saying that transgender people are "mentally ill" and "demonic".
 She also iterated her opposition to both same-sex marriage and gay conservatives being welcomed into the Republican Party.
 Witzke has also said that Christians should "reclaim the rainbow" and celebrate June (LGBT pride month) as "Christianity month".

 Witzke said that the COVID-19 outbreak that afflicted TruNews was a "demonic attack" on the channel for having self-described "ex-gay" Milo Yiannopoulos and called him "Satan's favorite sodomite".

 While speaking on an online panel on the post-Trump future of the Republican Party in March 2021, Witzke attacked conservative trans woman Blaire White, saying, "The best thing you can do for us is grow out your moustache and tell people not to live like you."
 On the same panel, Witzke also espoused the belief that trans people are "sexual predators" and "pedophiles".
+In this same debate, she mentions "We also have a transgender [sic] on here, you know I don't think we should be giving a platform to this kind of degeneracy which is a gateway drug to pedophilia."